 Since historians cannot repeat the past in order to establish what probably happened there will always be less certainty than there would be in the natural sciences where you can actually demonstrate things through repeated experimentation.
 It’s much harder to convince people that John F Kennedy was the victim of a lone assassin than it is to convince them that a piece of ivory soap will float.
 Because you can repeat one but you can’t repeat the other.

 And the farther back you go in history the harder it is to mount a convincing case.
 It’s one thing to mount a convincing case of an event that happened in 1963 where you actually have video.
 But to try to convince somebody of what happened in 63 is extremely difficult.
 You can not only not repeat it, but the sources available to you are highly problematic.
 This all though is what makes alleged miracles so hard for historians, so difficult, in fact why they pose an insurmountable difficulty for historians.
-[But this seems to have nothing to do with something being a miracle, there are ancient and modern alleged miracles]
+[But this seems to have nothing to do with something being a miracle, there are ancient and modern alleged miracles.
+Clearly he so far he has only described a problem that all of history has and especially ancient history.]

 On one level of course, everything that happens, that happens at all is improbable but most things that happen are not so unlikely as to defy the imagination.
-[Again I thought he conceded they do happen it seems he is reneging.]
+[Earlier he claimed he would concede miracles do happen, it seems he is now reneging.]
 Because they happen more or less all the time.
 If you five years ago had tried to calculate the probability of your sitting right now where you’re sitting.
 I think probably it would be a remote probability five years ago but there is nothing improbable about the fact itself I mean you have to be sitting somewhere if though five years ago you tried to predict the probability of our right now levitating 20 feet in the air, well how would you even calculate the probability of that since you don’t levitate.
 [But I thought he said “For the sake of the argument I am willing to concede that miracles can and do happen.” he seems to be reneging] You see both are improbable but the improbability of you levitating at this point is so infinitesimally remote that you can’t even calculate it.
-[I’m not sure I could calculate the probability that I would be sitting here five years before either] Events that don’t happen all the time defy probabilities.
+[I’m not sure I could calculate the probability that I would be sitting here five years before either, he just seems to want to say that he thinks miracles are improbable so regardless of the historical analysis he is always going to give them the thumbs down] Events that don’t happen all the time defy probabilities.
 [But as he said himself all events from history only happen once.
-Plus he clearly is just arguing they don’t happen all the time.]
+Plus he clearly is just claiming they don’t happen all the time.]
 That’s why miracles create an inescapable dilemma for historians.

 Let me put it like this since historians can only establish what probably did happened in the past and the chances of a miracle happening by definition are infinitesimally remote a miracle can never be the most probable occurrence.
-[Notice this is a different definition of miracle than what he said earlier.]
+[Notice this is a different definition of miracle than what he said earlier.
+Earlier he was using the definition of a violation of the laws of nature.
+That definition is what christian’s should properly understand miracles to be.
+Now he has switched to a completely different definition that describes a completely different concept.]
 That means historians can never show by the very nature of the case given the constraints imposed by them by the historical methods that miracles probably happened.
-[Why not apply the historical method/criteria he claimed to use?]
+[Why not apply the historical method/criteria he claimed to use?
+Answer: he has philosophical reasons to reject miracles.]
 This is not a problem for only one kind of historian, for example for atheist for agnostics or Buddhists or Roman Catholics or Baptists or Jews or Muslims it’s a problem for all historians of every stripe.
 Even if there are otherwise good sources for a miraculous event the very nature of the historical discipline prevents the historian from arguing for its probability by their very nature miracles are the least probable occurrence in any given instance.
 [Clearly he is deciding this using something other than the historical criteria he set out and claimed to use.
 If it is not the use of his historical criteria then what is the grounds for saying they are so unlikely?
-It seems that although he tries to deny it, he is mixing his philosophical views with his historical methodology.
-Again he is using the different definition, that the one that simply indicated a violation of the laws of nature]
+It seems that, although he denies it, he is in fact letting his philosophical views simply trump his historical methodology.
+Sadly his philosophical views are both not well supported and caused by a conflation of two completely different meanings of the word miracle. ]

 He offers some very confused thoughts and no longer wants to apply the same historical criteria he applies to other events.
-It’ clear that we can take the miracle events described in the gospels and apply these criteria just like we can to any non – miraculous event.
+It is obvious to anyone looking that issue that we can in fact take the miracle events described in the gospels and apply the historical criteria just like we can to any non – miraculous event.

-He really offers nothing specific about any of the 6 historical criteria themselves not working with miracles.
-So at the outset I see no reason why his normal criteria for historical analysis cannot be employed and sadly he does not address any of these criteria or attempt to show why they don’t work with miracles.
-It seems very much to a situation of special pleading.
+He offers nothing specific as to why any of the 6 historical criteria themselves would not work to evaluate historic miracle claims.
+So at the outset I see no reason why his normal criteria for historical analysis cannot be employed.
+Sadly he does not address any of these criteria or attempt to show why they don’t work with miracles.
+It seems very much to be a situation of special pleading.

 Ok lets move on to what he does say.
 He claims he is not referring to a philosophical problem, but instead a “historical problem of miracle.”
 Given that he never mentions any problems with applying the historical criteria to these events, it seems a strange claim.
 Despite his claim to the contrary the “miracle problem” he refers to seems to be very much a philosophical misgiving.
 It is a conflation of 2 distinct definitions of miracle, and a confusion over predicting probabilities in the future or the past.